 - your participation in the mandatory abandon ship and fire drills required by SOLAS

-- your participation in scheduled drills required by the on board Safety Management System (see sample template letter).
+- your participation in scheduled drills required by the on board Safety Management System (see sample template).

 - Keep the original of this letter and send us a copy with your application.

-- Complete continued competence refresher training for the STCW short courses in Fire prevention and fire fighting (Basic fire fighting) and Personal survival techniques in the previous 5 years.
+- Complete continued competence training for the STCW short courses in Basic fire fighting and Personal survival techniques in the previous 5 years.

-These refresher courses are valid for up to 5 years, but can only be used once for revalidation purposes.
+These continued competence training courses are valid for up to 5 years.

 Without required sea service